albertoriva/mirror/README.md

 * Optionally: create a configuration file specifying an alternative name for the file list.
 * Invoke mirror.py with the -i option followed by the list of files in the repository.

 For example, let's assume we are setting up a repository on host <strong>myhost.org</strong> under the <strong>repos/myapp</strong> folder.
-The repository include a number of files in the top-level directory, and two subdirectories: src/, containing files with extension .c, and doc/ containing files with the .txt extension.
+The repository includes a number of files in the top-level directory, and two subdirectories: src/, containing files with extension .c, and doc/ containing files with extension .txt.
 To initialize this repository we should go to the repository directory and execute:

 ```
 mirror.py -i * src/*.c doc/*.txt